dabg3/delivery-manager/README.md

 ## Running

+Docker Compose is used to:
+* build the jvm image
-Docker Compose is used to start a PostgreSQL container as well
+* start a PostgreSQL container

 ```shell
 docker compose up -d